Skip to content

 from infragraph import *

-from infragraph.closfabric import ClosFabric
+from infragraph.blueprints.fabrics.closfabric import ClosFabric

 from infragraph.infragraph_service import InfraGraphService